Five-year waiver certificates

 Applying for a certificate

 Please use the below form to apply to the VSBC for a five-year waiver certificate.
-After completing the form, the certificate will be automatically issued and sent to the tenant’s email address.
+After completing the form, the certificate will be automatically issued at no cost and sent to the tenant’s email address.